ericmelz/cursor-testing/test1/README.md

 - Settings are stored in the session state and reset when the app is restarted
 - The default port is 9999, but you can modify it in the Dockerfile if needed
 - When deployed to k3d, the app is accessible on port 7777 through the ingress controller at the /todo path
+- For persistent storage in Kubernetes, consider using a PersistentVolume for the todos.json file

 ## Troubleshooting